-These are the pins you will need to use with this type pleat tape.
+The photo above shows the pins you will need to use with this type pleat tape.
 Between each of the 4 prongs (or tines) will be 3 little folds of fabric that will become your pleats.
 This is shown in detail below.
 The single-pronged pins go on each end of each panel where pleats are not needed.
 These pins by Wright's are perfect.
 They are just what I needed, and do exactly what I expected.

 I ordered these pins from Amazon.
 They came in just a few days, far sooner than the estimated delivery date given.
-With this order you get 3 little bags.
-Each bag holds 10 4-pronged pins and 4 single-pronged pins.
-This is enough for 2 standard sized windows.

 These are the drapery pins I used to turn this rod-pocket drapery into pinch-pleated drapery.